carbonext-tech/api-b2b-docs/docs/main-concepts/invoices.md

 # Invoices

-After generating orders, we need to generate the invoices for the same, on this page we will see how to make requests for these invoices.
+After generating orders, we need to generate the invoices for said orders.
+On this page we will learn how to create requests for these invoices.

 ## Invoices [POST]